 verb[no object] Back to top

-- Keep a private, romantic rendezvous with a lover: (as noun trysting) a trysting placeMore example sentences
+- Keep a private, romantic rendezvous: (as noun trysting) a trysting placeMore example sentences

 - The two then ended up traveling and trysting together through several states.

 - They were then trysting places of choice for teenagers.